rishibabu/Codility/README.md

 # Codility
-   Some attempt to solve DSA related questions
+   Some attempts to solve DSA related questions